 This final post in the series focuses on our git branching strategy.

-We follow a popular strategy commonly used by a number of other organisations.
-A great visualisation can be found here.
+We follow a popular branching strategy commonly used by a number of other organisations.

 A good branching strategy should be simple and easy to understand.
 You should be easily able to identify which branch contains which features.
 Also, it should be flexible enough to cope with agile workflows and quick releases.